-Siblings and young carers in Cambs
+Siblings and young carers

-“Big Sibs” at SCA
+“Big Sibs” at Student Community Action

-Cambridge Student Community Action This provides a volunteer befriender for children from one‐parent or carer families, children that have suffered a bereavement, for children with disabilities, learning difficulties or behavioural problems, or children with family members who have disabilities, learning difficulties or behavioural problems.
+Cambridge Student Community Action provides a volunteer befriender for children from one‐parent or carer families, children that have suffered a bereavement, children with disabilities, learning difficulties or behavioural problems, or children with family members who have disabilities, learning difficulties or behavioural problems.
 The Big Siblings are student volunteers from Cambridge University or Anglia Ruskin University aged 18 years upwards.
 For this reason, Little Siblings must be between 5 and 11 years of age.

 The student acts as an ‘adopted’ older brother/sister to the child, taking them out (usually once a week).
 Families must live within walking/cycling distance of Cambridge City Centre.

 This project is for children aged between five and 11 years.
 Visits are usually about one to two hours, once a week.